 If your child has attended our summer camp before and loved it, they may want to help out at Singing Creek summer camp in this role.
 Cost for the week is reduced and they may be asked to attend a training session beforehand.
 Junior counselors get to help with set up and clean up, hands on crafts, and leading games.
 They will be supervised by camp counselors at all times, and will be an important part of making our camp run smoothly.
 Let Karen know if your former camper (over age 10) is interested.
 Only one junior camper allowed per camp.

 We are currently looking for knowledgeable volunteers to lead walks and teach children and families.
 For general volunteering, no special knowledge is necessary.
-We need handypersons, painters, cleaners, organizers, errand runners, weed pullers, trail clearers, and animal helpers.
-When we have a class or workshop, we need greeters to staff the check-in table and help at lunch time with accommodations.
+We need handypersons, cleaners, organizers, errand runners, weed pullers and booth sitters.
+Other opportunities may arise from time to time.

-We are looking for experienced presenters/nature guides or instructors for our classes & workshops.
+We are looking for experienced presenters/nature guides or instructors for our classes and programs.
 If you have a gift for working with children and families, love the outdoors and nature and are punctual and friendly, we would love to talk to you.
 Many of our classes are led by knowledgeable volunteers who are enthusiasts or retired from a career in a teaching or outdoor field.
-We offer opportunities to volunteer at Singing Creek during classes and at volunteer work party days, which may include set-up, clean-up, organizing, preparing materials, staffing the check-in table, parking help, etc.
+We offer opportunities to volunteer at Singing Creek during classes and at volunteer work party days, which may include set-up, clean-up, organizing, preparing materials, staffing the check-in table, etc.

 We can’t do this work without committed volunteers helping at our events and programs.
 You help us make a difference in the life of a child, and help us share a love of nature and history with families.
 Volunteer help means we can offer more programs at an affordable price so we can reach greater numbers of families.